InnaTasun/star_wars/README.md

 ### `npm test`
 to start project testing

+### `npm run test:cypress`
+to start testing with Cypress

 Please note:
 1. Node.js(v16.13.0) and NPM(v8.1.0) were used for the project
 2. you can searh film/character by title/name
-    (please click the lens)